 Cookies: A small text file added to a visitor's browser when they visit a page that includes your Privy Code.
 This file allows Privy to keep track of the visitor's movements within the site and associate actions (e.g., Visits, Signups, etc.) with a Privy contact profile.

 Contact: A contact is an individual whose interaction with your business has prompted the creation of a profile in the Contacts area of your Privy account.
-The information stored in these records empowers you to create more focused campaigns via audience targeting and enables you to send eligible recipients marketing or sales communications.
+The information stored in these records empowers you to create more focused displays via audience targeting and enables you to send eligible recipients marketing or sales communications.

-Coupons: A tab within your Privy dashboard where you can create all master or unique coupons before adding them to a specific campaign.
+Coupons: A tab within your Privy dashboard where you can create all master or unique coupons before adding them to a specific display.
 When integrated with Shopify or BigCommerce, these coupons can be automatically synced to your store.